badges/shields/CONTRIBUTING.md

 ### Coding style

-This project uses camelCase for variable names and function names and client facing parameters.
+This project uses lower camelCase for variable names and function names and client facing parameters.
 We use PascalCase for class names and service names.

 ### Tests